 Swipe for more stories >>

-NUHW has long supported the right to gender affirming care and the principle that the government should not interfere in personal medical decisions.
+NUHW has long supported the right to gender-affirming care and the principle that no government should interfere in personal medical decisions.

 NUHW members empower each other to fight for better pay, improved working conditions, and higher standards of care.